kcorkan/committed-vs-delivered-v2/README.md

 If something is added to the sprint and removed before the planning window, it will show as committed.

 ## Todo
+- validation of numbers/differences
-- incorporate engineering optimization changes
+- additional optimization changes
-- Add by estimate
+- Add by estimate ?
-- add filter at lower level
+- add filter at lower level ?
-- add clear cache
 - test release for portfolio items
 - update loading masks
 - get rid of filter in upper left
-- add slider for planning window
+- add slider for planning window ?
-- add cache version for checking
+- add cache version for checking/cache management
-- update settings so that the histocial field follows the selected timebox
+- add cache detail and compressed version
+- add late delivery ?
+- clean up logging

 ## Development Notes

+The original committed v delivered looks at items in the iteration between the planning window and end of the iteration.
+It then uses the oids from those items to load current items and get the accepted date.
+Thus, items that have been deleted are not accounted for.

+In both versions items will be counted for each iteration they are associated with in the planned window.

 ### First Load